Andrettin/Wyrmsun/readme.txt

 - Fixed issue which caused AI units to retaliate against volcanic craters.
 - Fixed bug with AI active unit count.

+* Factions
+- Tribe and clan factions now become polity factions after a writing technology is researched (also valid for the grand strategy mode).

 * Grand Strategy Mode
 - Improved the efficiency of minimap drawing.
 - There is now a gray-colored rectangle on the minimap indicating which part of the map the player is currently seeing.